jonhadfield/easeprobe/docs/Deployment.md

 This document describes how to deploy GuardianProbe on the following ways:

-- **Standalone Deployment** - run EaseProbe as a systemd service.
+- **Standalone Deployment** - run GuardianProbe as a systemd service.
-- **Docker Deployment** - run EaseProbe as a container.
+- **Docker Deployment** - run GuardianProbe as a container.
-- **Docker-Compose Deployment** - run EaseProbe as a docker-compose service which includes a Prometheus and a Grafana.
+- **Docker-Compose Deployment** - run GuardianProbe as a docker-compose service which includes a Prometheus and a Grafana.
-- **Kubernetes Deployment** -  run EaseProbe as a kubernetes pod.
+- **Kubernetes Deployment** -  run GuardianProbe as a kubernetes pod.
-- **Helm Deployment** - run EaseProbe as a kubernetes pod using helm.
+- **Helm Deployment** - run GuardianProbe as a kubernetes pod using helm.

 ## 2. Standalone Deployment

-The following steps describe how to deploy EaseProbe as a standalone application.
+The following steps describe how to deploy GuardianProbe as a standalone application.

-### 2.1 Download EaseProbe
+### 2.1 Download GuardianProbe

-Download the latest version of EaseProbe from the [EaseProbe Release Page](https://github.com/o2ip/guardianprobe/releases), find the EaseProbe binary for your platform and download it.
+Download the latest version of GuardianProbe from the [GuardianProbe Release Page](https://github.com/o2ip/guardianprobe/releases), find the GuardianProbe binary for your platform and download it.

 for example,